What is Cross Origin Resource Sharing (CORS) ?

 Access-Control-Allow-Headers

-This header is used in response to the preflight request which includes the Access-Control-Request-Headers to indicate which HTTP headers are allowed by a cross-origin request.
+This header is used in response to the preflight_request which includes the access-control-request-headers to indicate which HTTP headers are allowed by a cross-origin request.

 Example